Carl Hugo Hahn was born on the 18th October 1818 in Riga, Livonia province in Russia.

-After a probationary period of 8 months as a teacher assistant at the Reformed parish school in Elberfeld, CHH was admitted to the missionary seminary in 1838.
+After a probationary period of 8 months as a teacher assistant at the Reformed parish school in Elberfeld, he was admitted to the missionary seminary in 1838.

 At the time of CHH’s arrival in Africa in 1841, European nations controlled only 10 percent of the continent.
-The most important holdings then were Algeria, held by France; the Cape Colony, held by the United Kingdom and Angola and Mozambique, held by Portugal.
+Included among these were Algeria, held by France; the Cape Colony, held by the United Kingdom and Angola and Mozambique, held by Portugal.

 Prior to his departure CHH made a list of eleven very challenging “Spiritual Resolutions”, reminding us of similar resolutions that were made by men like the great American theologian, Jonathan Edwards.
 We shall see that the nature of his strong spiritual convictions and Christian commitments are a strong indication for his suitability for the work of a missionary in a very challenging mission field.